 After we had been turned into swans, our only hope was our sister.
 Only she could break the spell.
 She would have to make shirts for the six of us–spin the thread from the asters in the forest, weave the thread into cloth, and sew the cloth into shirts–all without speaking a single word or even uttering a sound.

-She hid in the woods for some time, but then the king discovered her, and he married her.
-She carried on with her secret task, but nobody understood what she was doing or why she could not speak.
-The king’s mother accused her of witchcraft.
-Even in prison, she worked on our shirts.
-On the day she was led to the stake, she had finished all but one.
-Mine was missing a sleeve.
+She hid in the woods for a while, but then the king discovered her.
+He took her back to the castle and married her.
+As queen, she carried on with her secret task, but people did not understand what she was doing or why she could not speak.
+The king’s mother accused her of horrible crimes, of eating her own children and practicing witchcraft.
+She was thrown into prison and sentenced to be burned at the stake.